openpracticelibrary/openpracticelibrary/src/pages/practice/a-hill-statement.md

   Don’t worry about writing perfect Hills on Day One.
 Hills should evolve based on your understanding of the problem.
 As you iterate, hold Hills Playbacks early and often.
 Your Hills can change right up to Playback Zero—that’s when you need to really commit.

+  ##### Three Hills, one Foundation

+  You can do anything, but you can’t do everything.
+Hills should reflect an investment in the most valuable outcomes for your users, and the most important differentiators for your organization.
+That’s why we strongly recommend that a project takes on no more than three Hills at any time.
+This helps you maintain a focus on a manageable set of goals.

+  In addition to the three Hills, invest a portion of your resources to the Foundation to either fix issues from past releases or put a down payment on groundwork for your project’s future.

+  ##### Commit resources

+  Allocate resources to your Hills and Foundation based on their relative value to your users and your organization.
+Form [Diverse Empowered Teams](https://www.ibm.com/design/thinking/page/framework/principles/diverse-empowered-teams) around each Hill and equip each one with the expertise and authority needed to deliver their outcome independently.
+Strive to recruit at least one [Sponsor User](https://www.ibm.com/design/thinking/page/framework/keys/sponsor-users) per Hill.

+  Once resources have allocated to a Hill, treat them as thread-safe investments.
+Hills provide the language to have outcome-driven conversations around your resources.
+If a Hill needs additional resources, base your decision to reallocate on the value of each investment.

+  For example: let’s say you’ve allocated 25% of your resources to each of the three Hills, and the remaining 25% to the Foundation.
+If something in the Foundation goes wrong, ask yourself: is it worth the risk of diverting resources from a Hill to fix it?

+  ##### Break them down

+  Sometimes a Hill is necessarily complex and might benefit from another level of decomposition to further divide the work.
+If you choose to write Sub-Hills, make sure each one is still a proper Hill that, if independently released, still delivers meaningful value to users.
 mediaGallery: []
 resources:
   - link: https://www.ibm.com/design/thinking/page/framework/keys/hills